marconilanna/REPLesent/README.md

 REPLesent is distributed as a single `.scala` file and has no dependencies.

 REPLesent was designed to be used only in conjunction with the Scala REPL.
-It is not meant to be compiled as a standalone application, hence no `build.sbt`.
+It is not meant to be compiled as a standalone application (`build.sbt` is only for running the unit tests).

 We recommend you install and use the full Scala distribution (the `scala` command) instead of just the `sbt` console.